New Ethernet over USB Functionality for Data Loggers

 OneMin Table

 When a .csipasswd file has been saved to the data logger, you can set public variables or change values in the data logger's Status table.
-(See the "Creating a .csipasswd File" help file for more information.)
 Public variables or editable values in the Status table are indicated by a blue dashed underline.
 When selected, an underlined value is presented for editing:

 Data page with editable variable